eubieald/jack-is-black/README.md

 ### The objective of Blackjack is to beat the dealer by having a hand value closer to 21 without exceeding it.
 A hand with a total value over 21 results in a bust and a loss.

-This project is an example that was built along with a Youtube series showing how to create a basic HTML, CSS and JS project.
-Every part of this project is sample code which shows how to do the following:
+This project is an example that was built along with a Youtube series however I customized the project criteria and implemented a lots of custom features in this BlackJack game.

 * arrays
 * objects